STOCKTON – Donovan Rozevink, Escalon High’s rangy third-year quarterback, has built his spectacular career on his strong arm, not his flashing feet.

 Escalon, the 2022 CIF State 4-AA champion, will learn its Northern California Regionals opponent Sunday.
 Until then – allowing for a bit of homespun reflection – the Cougars might wonder how they survived their most recent showdown.

-Patterson, flexing the same muscles they showed in their upset win last week over No. 2 seed Vista del Lago, greeted Escalon with football’s version of a haymaker to the chin.
+Patterson, flexing the same muscles they showed in its upset win last week over No. 2 seed Vista del Lago, greeted Escalon with football’s version of a haymaker to the chin.
 Before the Cougars took a snap on offense, they trailed 14-0.
 Before they recorded their third first down, they were down 28-7.

 Running back Jeremiah Lugo lay on the field, hands over his eyes, a warrior totally spent at game’s end.
 The Patterson workhorse accounted for all five of his team’s touchdowns, four rushing and one receiving, and totaled 152 rushing yards on 25 carries.
 His fast start signaled the Tigers’ early dominance.

 Escalon, clinging to stay close during the first half, found traction with the fleet Sam Jimenez, whose 74-yard punt return put the Cougars on the scoreboard.
-Jimenez, a senior, answered Lugo with arguably the best game of his career – nine receptions for 128 yards and four touchdowns.
+Jimenez, a junior, answered Lugo with arguably the best game of his career – nine receptions for 128 yards and four touchdowns.

 In one of the game’s pivotal plays, Jimenez’s catch-and-run over the middle on 3rd-and-18 covered 35 yards and pushed Escalon to within 28-14 late in the half.